RoinGrindwald/vro-documentation/README.md

 - **Automated Documentation Generation:**
   Generates Markdown, HTML, and SVG documentation for individual workflows, workflow categories, or all workflows at once.
 - **Visual Workflow Diagrams:**
-  Each workflow is documented with a visual SVG schema, using standard vRO workflow icons for clarity.
+  Each workflow is documented with a visual SVG schema, using standard Aria Automation Orchestrator workflow icons for clarity.
 - **Comprehensive Metadata:**
   Documentation includes workflow metadata, inputs, outputs, variables, usages, dependencies, and step-by-step breakdowns.
-- **Native vRO Integration:**
+- **Native Orchestrator Integration:**
-  All components are delivered as native vRO workflows and Node.js actions, ready for import and execution.
+  All components are delivered as native Orchestrator workflows and Node.js actions, ready for import and execution.
 - **Resource Element Storage:**
-  Generated documentation is stored as vRO Resource Elements for easy retrieval and export.
+  Generated documentation is stored as Orchestrator Resource Elements for easy retrieval and export.

 ---

 ## Prerequisites

-To use this solution, your vRO environment must meet the following requirements:
+To use this solution, your Aria Automation Orchestrator environment must meet the following requirements:

-- **vRealize Orchestrator Enterprise License:**
+- **Aria Automation Orchestrator Enterprise License:**
   Required for advanced features such as custom Node.js action environments.
 - **Node.js Runtime (v20 recommended):**
   The included action environment is configured for Node.js 20.
 - **Node.js Package Dependencies:**
   The package uses `node-graphviz` (for rendering diagrams) and `xmldom` (for SVG manipulation).
-These are managed by the vRO action environment.
+These are managed by the Orchestrator action environment.
 - **Git Integration (Recommended):**
   For version control and collaborative development.